jestjs/jest/docs/JestObjectAPI.md

 This is useful for synchronously executing scheduled promises.
 For running ticks, promises, and timers in the same order they would run in the Node.js environment, you should call [`jest.runAllTimers()`](#jestrunalltimers).

+### `jest.clearAllPromises()`

+Clears all queued promises.

+This means, if any promises have been scheduled (but have not yet executed), they will be cleared and will never have the opportunity to execute in the future.

 ## Mock timers

 ### `jest.useFakeTimers()`